cramanan/go-types/README.md

 The String type comes bundled with every functions from the standard strings library as methods. e.g: `fromString.ToUpper() => "FOO"`

-Note that these methods returns shallow copies and do not modify the string in any way. `fromString == "Foo" // true`
+Note that these methods returns shallow copies and do not modify the string in any way.

 ### Slice